Recurrence statistics for the space of Interval Exchange maps and the Teichm\"uller flow on the space of translation surfaces: The Teichm uller flow on the space of translation surfaces

 \section{The Teichm\"uller flow on the space of translation surfaces}

 In this section we relate the dynamical structures we described in Section~\ref{sec:background} to the Teichm\"uller flow on the space of translation surfaces.
 We do not present any new results in this section.
-The key fact we use is that $\T_0$ is a first return map for the flow: since moreover, $\T_1$ and $\T_2$ are defined as first return maps, $\T_2$ is a first return map for the flow.
-In explaining this key fact, we first pass to invertible versions of all of these maps, which give a clearer relationship to the translation surfaces which are represented as points in their phase space.
+We will first introduce invertible versions $\mathcal{R}_0, \mathcal{R}_1$ and $\mathcal{R}_2$ of the maps presented in Section~\ref{sec:background}.
+The key fact we use is that these maps are first return maps for the flow to adapted cross sections, and give a clearer relation to the translation surfaces, which are represented as points in their phasespace.